In a previous post, we talked about some of the reasons why people do not register as organ donors.

-In this article, I will talk about 7 organ donation facts that everyone should know.
+In this article, we will talk about 7 organ donation facts that everyone should know.

 1. You are never too old

-No matter how old you are, and no matter what your medical history looks like, you should consider yourself as a potential donor.
+There is no age limit for organ donation.
+No matter how old you are, you should consider yourself as a potential donor.
 At the time of death, a physician will decide whether your organs and tissue can be transplanted.

 2. A donation is possible even with medical conditions